Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 That’s because many retailers don’t want to take on the risk associated with issuing higher limits.
 These cards also often feature higher interest rates and fewer perks, so keep that in mind if you tend to carry a balance from month to month or if you’re looking for cash back or other benefits.

-If your credit score isn’t a factor, the best way for you to obtain a low-limit credit card may be to work backward — that means getting the card that you want and then lowering the limit afterward.
+If your credit score isn’t a big concern, the best way to get a low-limit credit card might be to start with the card you want and then lower the limit afterward.

 Banks determine credit card limits based on your credit score and submitted income information.
 Very few card issuers allow you to request a specific initial credit limit, but you can adjust it after approval.